aidanreilly/man_synth/_drafts/spring-thing.md

 ## Add buzz to an FM modulation

 Here is a neat idea - put your FM oscillator through a spring reverb to add extra character to the modulation.
-It lends a really woody and grainy sound to the FM modulation.
+It lends a really grainy sound to the FM modulation.
 It works best with simple waveforms like sine waves.
 Some of the usual thing you can do with spring reverbs in the context of modular synthesis apply here too - experiment with adding filters and other signal modifers in series with the spring reverb in the VCO FM signal path.

 This can also work with just a single VCO.
 Try patching an attenuated sine output from a VCO back to it's own FM input.
 Dialed in just right, it can yield a nitty-gritty flavour to the sound.
 <div class="mermaid">